PunGrumpy/ubuntu-learning-image/README.md

 docker run -it --rm --name ubuntu-learning pungrumpy/ubuntu-learning bash -c "game_beginner"
 ```

+> [!Note]
-> **Note**: If you userr `--rm` flag, all data will be lost after exiting the container. and if you want to keep the data, should remove the `--rm` flag.
+> If you userr `--rm` flag, all data will be lost after exiting the container. and if you want to keep the data, should remove the `--rm` flag.

 ## `📦` Packages